StevenJPx2/nuxt-split-type/README.md

 # Nuxt SplitType

-> [!WARNING]
+> [!NOTE]
-> This module is currently in pre-release and not production ready.
-However, I'm open to suggestions!
+> This module is currently pre v1, and might have bugs.
+Please feel free to open an issue if you see a bug!

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]